 which is one train station south of Aalen, we ride north toward Aalen’s

+Aalen.
 Aalen is on the Deutsche Limes Strasse, or the street of the

 Sure it is a little bit of a hill but we have not had any hills yet

 today and we decide that we want to keep in practice.
 The guidebook

 as stemming from the late 13th Century.
 Admittance to the Schloss

 garden.
 For the 5.5 km from here to Untergröningen, we ride on a sidewalk

 alongside the heavy trafficked B-19.
-The path could be nicer but it is better than
+The path could be nicer but it

-since 1404, there are many half-timbered buildings.
+a city since 1404, there are many half-timbered buildings.
 This village

 is definitely travel poster quality in appearance.
 The old Schloss or

 castle was built in the late 12th Century and remodeled in 1382.
 It

 Wasserschloss, or a castle or palace protected by a water filled